chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 ----------------------------------
 Features
 ----------------------------------

 - Solvers: ``lethe-particles`` and ``lethe-fluid-particles``
 - Three-dimensional problem
 - Displays the selection of models and physical properties
 - Simulates a solid-liquid fluidized bed
-- Post-processing code available
+- Postprocessing code available

 ---------------------------
 Files Used in This Example
 ---------------------------

+All files mentioned below are located in the example's folder (``examples/unresolved-cfd-dem/liquid-solid-fluidized-bed``).

+- Parameter file for CFD-DEM simulation of the liquid-solid fluidized bed: ``liquid-solid-fluidized-bed.prm``
-- Parameter file of particles generation and packing: ``/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/dem-packing-in-lsfb.prm``
+- Parameter file of particles generation and packing: ``dem-packing-in-lsfb.prm``
-- Parameter file for the liquid-solid fluidized bed unresolved CFD-DEM simulation: ``/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/liquid-solid-fluidized-bed.prm``
-- Post-processing Python script: ``/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/lsfb_postprocessing.py``
+- Postprocessing Python script: ``lsfb_postprocessing.py``

 -----------------------